Andrew Murray (soldier): Military and political career

 Following his return from English captivity, in 1315 Andrew Murray attended the Scottish Parliament at Ayr when the succession to the throne was decided.

 Murray acceded his grandfather's lordships of Avoch, Boharm and Petty, and to that of his uncle, Sir William Murray, the lordship of Bothwell in Lanarkshire.

 Andrew Murray appears to have been in receipt of an annuity in 1329–1330.
 When the treaty of Northampton was signed on 17 March 1328 at Holyrood in Edinburgh, he was among an impressive gathering of Scottish nobles present to witness the final peace between both countries.
 A peace which would last only 4 years.

 When King Robert I died in June 1329 he left his nephew Thomas Randolph, the Earl of Moray as guardian of the infant King David.
 But Randolph died suddenly in June 1332.
 A period of turmoil befell the Scots.
 Domhnall, Earl of Mar was next chosen as Regent in a hasty gathering of the Scottish Nobles at Perth on 2 August.
 He would be killed 9 days later at the Battle of Dupplin Moor.
-Shortly after Edward Baliol was crowned, in 1332, Murray was elected warden or regent by the Scots who adhered to the young king, David II, but he had no opportunity of attempting anything till the following year, when he attacked Baliol at Roxburgh.
+Shortly after Edward Balliol was crowned, in 1332, Murray was elected warden or regent by the Scots who adhered to the young king, David II, but he had no opportunity of attempting anything till the following year, when he attacked Balliol at Roxburgh.

 While endeavouring to rescue Ralph Golding he was taken, and, refusing to be the prisoner of any one but the king of England, was carried to Durham, April 1333.

 No sooner was he set at liberty, in 1334, than he raised armed opposition to the English.

 With Alexander de Mowbray he marched into Buchan, and besieged Henry de Beaumont in his castle of Dundarg, on the Moray Firth (August–November).

 By cutting the water pipes he compelled his foe to surrender, but he permitted him to return to England.

 Murray was present at the futile parliament convened at Dairsie Castle in April 1335, by the steward of Scotland and the returned Earl of Moray, the regents.

 In the subsequent surrender to Edward, and in the making of the treaty of Perth (18 August 1335), Murray had no part, but chose to go into hiding with the Earl of March and William Douglas, Lord of Liddesdale.

-When the David of Strathbogie laid siege to Kildrummy castle, which was held by Murray's wife.
-Murray led an army of eleven hundred men north to raise the siege.
+When David of Strathbogie laid siege to Kildrummy castle, which was held by Murray's wife, Murray led an army of eleven hundred men north to raise the siege.

 They surprised and slew Strathbogie in the forest of Kilblain or Culbleen.